dokku/dokku/docs/checks-examples.md

 ## Example: Successful Rails Deployment

 In this example, a Rails application is successfully deployed to dokku.
-The initial round of checks fails while the server is starting, but once it starts they succeed and the deployment is successful. `ATTEMPTS` is set to 6, but the third attempt succeeds.
+The initial round of checks fails while the server is starting, but once it starts they succeed and the deployment is successful. `WAIT` is set to `10` because our application takes a while to boot up. `ATTEMPTS` is set to `6`, but the third attempt succeeds.

 ### CHECKS file

 ````
-WAIT=5
+WAIT=10
 ATTEMPTS=6
 /check.txt simple_check
 ````